 VSCodium is a free and open-source version of Visual Studio Code, stripped of Microsoft telemetry and tracking.
-You will install VSCodium on Linux Mint using either the official APT repository or Flatpak, configure it for Python development, web projects, Markdown editing, or general programming tasks, and verify the installation.
-This guide shows you how to launch VSCodium from the terminal or applications menu and explains how to update or remove the editor when needed.
+In this guide, you will install VSCodium on Linux Mint using either the official APT repository or Flatpak, configure it for Python development, web projects, Markdown editing, or general programming tasks, and verify the installation.
+Additionally, this guide shows you how to launch VSCodium from the terminal or applications menu and explains how to update or remove the editor when needed.

 VSCodium provides syntax highlighting for 200+ languages, integrated Git workflows, and extension support via the Open VSX registry.
-If you need the Microsoft-signed version with proprietary marketplace access, official remote development features, or Microsoft account sync, refer to our VS Code installation guide for Linux Mint instead.
+However, if you need the Microsoft-signed version with proprietary marketplace access, official remote development features, or Microsoft account sync, refer to our VS Code installation guide for Linux Mint instead.

 Choose Your VSCodium Installation Method

 Linux Mint supports two primary installation paths for VSCodium: the official APT repository and Flatpak via Flathub.
-The APT repository integrates directly with your system package manager and receives updates through the standard apt upgrade workflow.
-Flatpak provides sandboxed application delivery with its own dependency management, which isolates VSCodium from system libraries but requires separate Flatpak maintenance.
+On one hand, the APT repository integrates directly with your system package manager and receives updates through the standard apt upgrade workflow.
+On the other hand, Flatpak provides sandboxed application delivery with its own dependency management, which isolates VSCodium from system libraries but requires separate Flatpak maintenance.

 | Method | Channel | Stability | Best For |